CameronCombs578/Knowledge-Base-Combs/content/africa-habitats-animals/africa-reptiles.md

 		- Even though these creatures are huge, there eggs are around 2" long.
 ## Summary

 Reptiles are rough-skinned creatures that live in forests, deserts, swamps, and other environments.
 They are equipped with special skin allowing them to live in diverse environments.
-These are amazing creatures that live in Africa.
+These are amazing creatures that live in Africa. [[africa-amphibians|Amphibians]] have the opposite blood type.